Food and land

 We look at opportunities for nature-based solutions to help mitigate the climate emergency, such as restoring peatland, creating new woodland, and building healthy soils through regenerative farming practices.
 These actions also help to restore nature, increase biodiversity and mitigate the effects of our changing climate.

 Our approach is evidence-based and tailored to the individual characteristics of each location.
-Tree planting can boost biodiversity and be a long-term carbon sink in some areas, but not on natural peatlands or productive arable land.
+Tree planting can boost biodiversity and deliver a long-term carbon sink in some areas, but not on natural peatlands or productive arable land.
 We recommend that any 'desk mapping' is field-tested, to get an accurate and detailed view of the characteristics of each packet of land.

 We know that some changes will need support and actions from others within and outside your area.
 Having an evidence-based view of how things are now and where you could be aiming for will help you bring others with you and push for the support you need.